 - nuclear medicine scan including bone scan, octreotide and MIGB scan, and glomerular filtration rate (GFR) study

-- PET scan at King’s or University College Hospital.
+- PET-CT scan at King’s or University College Hospital.

 Your care and treatment depends on the type cancer you have, its size and where it is, how far it has advanced (the stage) and your overall health.
 The final decision about what treatment you have is yours.